aman-sharma-nine/fsds-dr/README.md

 - save the prediction values in a variable - DONE
 - return that variable - DONE
 - Change the route to /predict when "Predict" button is pressed - DONE
-- Add functionality to upload a file then run bacth scoring
+- Add functionality to upload a file then run bacth scoring - TO DO

 https://www.analyticsvidhya.com/blog/2020/09/integrating-machine-learning-into-web-applications-with-flask/
+#### Heroku set up
+ - Make sure you have brew installed
+ - Create Heroku login

 https://www.kdnuggets.com/2020/05/build-deploy-machine-learning-web-app.html